mndillon/toki-pona-nanpa-linja-n/toki pona bigger unicode picture.md

 Notes:

+The English name for character "9" is "digit nine" and **not** the value 9, the name of the character code is completely different from any value that might be associated to the character.

-These names (non, wan, tun, ton, pon, lun, jun, pen, win, nen) are names for the Unicode characters "0"–"9", **not** names for the value of the numbers themselves.
+The Toki Pona nanpa-linja-n names (non, wan, tun, ton, pon, lun, jun, pen, win, nen) are names for the Unicode characters "0"–"9", **not** names for the value of the numbers themselves.

+In communications, if the context determines that the digit sequence is communicating a numeric value, then the decimal numeric value can be very easily determined from the sequence of the character code names.
+This is a key advantage of using the Hindu-Arabic positional decimal system for expressing numeric values.

 ---